textrealm/textrealm.github.io/index.md

 access it later.
 * Set up a function/component where a default email can be sent to the seller about a buyer who is interested in the book that they are selling.
+* Indicate that a book was sold.
+* Allow users to visit other users' profiles.
+* Give admins the power to delete reviews and send out default warning emails for those that post inappropriate content.
+* Filter out swear words, slurs, inappropriate phrases by implementing a function that warns and prevents the user from posting a book or a review if they are using inappropriate words
 * Improve upon the aesthetics and accessibility, such as back arrows and other aids for users.